.

 DISTANCE TO THE FIELD SITE

-The distance between the accommodations and the field site is very short, with travel time less than 10 minutes.
+The distance between the accommodations and the field site is very short, with travel time less than 10 minutes by van.
+The laboratory facilities are about a 5-minute walk (approx. 100 meters) from the accommodations.

 FOOD AND WATER

-The teams will eat local Portuguese cuisine, which is fresh from the many farms in the area.
+The teams will eat local Portuguese cuisine, including fresh items.
 Soups and stews are typical due to the presence of ancient convents and monasteries where they originate.
-Staff and volunteers will prepare breakfasts, lunches and snacks.
+Volunteers will prepare their breakfasts, lunches, and snacks at the accommodations.
 Drinking water will be provided.
-Breakfast and lunch will take place at the accommodations.
 Fresh fruits and energy bars are available for snacks.
-Dinner will be arranged at local restaurants.
+Dinner will be arranged at local restaurants or in the palace courtyard.

 TYPICAL MEALS